martinhbramwell/gspread_HelloOAuthWorld/README.md

     mkvirtualenv ../venv
     popd

-Check if the execution path is now fully self-contained
+Check if the execution path is now self-contained.
+You should see

     python -c "import sys; print sys.path"